Hash array mapped trie: Implementations

 The programming languages Clojure, Scala, and Frege use a persistent variant of hash array mapped tries for their native hash map type.
 The Haskell library "unordered-containers" uses the same to implement persistent map and set data structures.
 Another Haskell library "stm-containers" adapts the algorithm for use in the context of software transactional memory.
 A JavaScript HAMT library based on the Clojure implementation is also available.
 The Rubinius implementation of Ruby includes a HAMT, mostly written in Ruby but with 3 primitives.
 Large maps in Erlang use a persistent HAMT representation internally since release 18.0.
 The Pony programming language uses a HAMT for the hash map in its persistent collections package.

 The im and im-rc crates, which provide persistent collection types for the Rust programming language, use a HAMT for their persistent hash tables and hash sets.

 The concurrent lock-free version of the hash trie called Ctrie is a mutable thread-safe implementation which ensures progress.
 The data-structure has been proven to be correct - Ctrie operations have been shown to have the atomicity, linearizability and lock-freedom properties.

+Subsequent work

+In 2017, Michael Steindorfer introduced CHAMP (Compressed Hash-Array Mapped Prefix-tree), an evolution of the HAMT that uses less space and improves performance for some operations, primarily iteration and equality testing (comparison of two collections).
+The primary difference is that where a HAMT node uses a single bitmap and storage vector for both elements and child nodes, CHAMP uses separate bitmaps for the elements and child nodes (they must have no 1 bits in common), and stores elements and child nodes in different regions of the vector.